Adi Karnataka: History

-In the mid-1830s, a British traveller named Kristopher Fellowman made considerable research on the community which is also called 'Samantha' and 'moola kannadiga kula'--once belonging to kshatriya Kula which were called has samanta or moolakanadiga kula.
+In the mid-1830s, a British traveller named Kristopher Fellowman did considerable research on the community which is also called Samantha' and 'Moola Kannadiga Kula' referring them as "once belonging to Kshatriya Kula which were called Samanta or Moolakanadiga Kula (original people of Karnataka)".
+They have been described as a service-oriented group, with women wearing sari and blouses and men wearing headgear with towels.